-The scores of individual components are given in Table I. The 'Latch' component improved significantly with 95.5% mother-infant pairs having a score of 2 at 24-48 h.
-Though there was improvement in 'Audible swallowing' and 'Hold' components, the proportion of mother-infant pairs achieving a score of 2 was less even after the training.
-Most of the mothers had a score of 2 for 'comfort during breastfeeding'.
+The scores of individual components are given in Table I. The 'latch' component improved significantly with 95.5% mother-infant pairs having a score of 2 at 24-48 hour.
+Though there was improvement in 'audible swallowing' and 'hold' components, the proportion of mother-infant pairs achieving a score of 2 was less even after the training.
+Most of the mothers had a score of 2 for 'comfort during breastfeeding.'
 Number of mothers who have a flat or an inverted nipple decreased from 13% to 2.7% after the intervention.